snikoletopoulos/snikoletopoulos/README.md

 ### Hi there, I'm Stavros 👋

-## I'm a University Student, Father, Developer, and Musisian!!
+## I'm a University Student, Learner, Developer, and Musisian!!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- 🔭 I just started learning programming... this February to be exact!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other software engeneers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to coding(daaa!) and play guitar / sing

 ### Connect with me: